cedricbahirwe/cedricbahirwe/README.md

 - ⚙ I love Clean Code and Architecture
 - 🔭 I’m currently working on some projects, few things and a lot of ideas.
 - 👯 I’m looking to contribute on `iOS` Projects/Ideas
-- 📝 I rearely write at https://cedricbahirwe.hashnode.dev/
+- 📝 I rarely write at https://cedricbahirwe.hashnode.dev/
 - 💬 Ask me about `Swift`, `SwiftUI` or `iOS` Development in general
 - ⚡ Fun facts: I speak `SwiftUI`, and I know the truth!🧞‍♂️
 - 🔦 Read less on my nano website: [cedricbahirwe](https://cedricbahirwe.github.io)